 Upcoming Opportunities to Engage

-The Planning Commission will consider this LUCA in Study Session on December 14, and is tentatively scheduled to hold a public hearing in the first quarter of 2023.
-Oral and written comments may be submitted to the Planning Commission on or before these dates.
+The planning commission considered this LUCA in Study Session on January 25, and held a public hearing March 8.
+The council is scheduled to hold a study session on April 24 and oral and written comments may be submitted on or before this date.

 Questions, comments and feedback can be provided at any time to Mathieu Menard, Senior Planner with Development Services (425-452-5264 or email@example.com).